 We missed the first ferry (too full) and got on the second.
 We got seats, went to the bathroom and had a lovely ride.

 After arriving at the terminal in Staten Island, we waited for an hour to get a bus to the starting village.
 A volunteer we asked said something had gone wrong with the buses but it eventually resolved and we got to the starting village….late.
 Matt and I were in Wave 1, and we got to the village well after our wave had moved to the bridge.
 So we started with Wave 2.
 No big deal.

 It was misty and rainy at the start and largely stayed that way for the whole race.

 Matt and I got to start together on the Verrazano Bridge which was very wonderful.
 It was incredible to be there together.
 Frank Sinatra’s “New York, New York” played as it does before every wave of every NYC Marathon as far as I know.
 I had thought about this moment many times.
 Standing on the bridge, hearing the song and being a part of the tradition.
-I thought I’d be more emotional, but it was too overwhelming to feel anything too deeply.
-They blew the starting whistle (or maybe it’s a gun?) and Matt basically yelled “eat my dust” and we each started our race.
+I thought I’d be more emotional, but I was mostly just overwhelmed.
+They blew the starting whistle (or maybe they shoot a gun?) and Matt basically yelled “eat my dust” and we each started our race.

 Staten Island (Miles 1-2)

 I ran over the top of the Verrazano Bridge (some corrals run on the bottom).
 I heard a few things about the bridge.
 The first is that even though it is very steep, you won’t notice the incline since the energy and excitement from starting the race carry you.
 Well, I absolutely 100% noticed the incline.
 I thought this bridge was tough.
 The second thing people say about the Verrazano is that if you’re on the bottom, you might get peed on from runners on the top.
 I don’t understand how that would happen.
 The bridge has a solid cement floor, not a grates.
 I feel like that’s asking a lot of the wind.